saxena100parth/CinePreview-frontend/README.md

 MongoDB for the database, Java and Spring Boot for the back end, and React for the front end.

 # Features
-- ability to watch trailers of all movies that have been added to our collection.
+- Ability to watch trailers of all movies that have been added to our collection.
-- the capacity to add multiple reviews for future reference.
+- The capacity to add multiple reviews for future reference.

 # Future scope
+-In the future, we can implement authentication to allow users to create their own private movie lists, and view the owner of each review.

 ### Why CinePreview ?